ItsNickBarry/hyperbolic-canvas/README.md

 > > **For God's sake, please give it up.
-Fear it no less than the sensual passion, because it, too, may take up all your time and deprive you of your health, peace of mind and happiness in life.**
+Fear it no less than the sensual passion, because it, too, may take up all your time and deprive you of your health, peace of mind, and happiness in life.**
 >
 > Farkas Bolyai, to his son János Bolyai, on hyperbolic geometry